zeling595/tp/docs/DeveloperGuide.md

 3. ConciergeBook shows a success message and archives the booking.

 **Extension**
 2a.
-User inputs invalid booking id. <br>
+User inputs invalid booking ID. <br>
     2a1.
 ConciergeBook shows an error message and requests for correct information.<br>
     2a2.
 User inputs correct information.<br>
     Step 2a1-2a2 are repeated until the data provided is correct. <br>